ascend4/ascend4/IDAS.md

    that is not an IDAS unknown; that requires ASCEND to apply a chain rule for the observation expression.

+   - Status: current implementation records sensitivities only for observed instances that map directly to `integ->y[]` state-vector entries.
+   - Status: the `twinslabs_hc_sensitivity` regression covers direct observed state variables, `T_1` and `T_2`.
+   - Remaining: direct algebraic entries in the IDAS DAE vector need a test case.
+Derived observations still need the ASCEND chain-rule layer and are currently stored as unavailable (`NaN`).

 5. IDAS should use internal difference quotients for `dF/dp` in the first prototype.
 Exact ASCEND residual derivatives with respect to selected parameters should be treated as a later performance and accuracy upgrade.

+   - Status: implemented using `IDASensInit(..., NULL, sens_y, sens_yp)`, so
+     IDAS constructs sensitivity residuals internally using difference quotients.
+   - Status: `IDASetSensParams` is called with actual ASCEND internal-unit parameter values in `sens_p` and first-pass scales in `sens_pbar`.
+   - Remaining: exact $\partial F / \partial p_j$ support should be a later optimization using ASCEND relation derivatives with respect to selected parameter instances.

-6. Remaining issue before prototyping: define the exact mapping from an observed ASCEND instance to an IDAS vector index, including algebraic variables, and return a clear status for observations that do not have a direct mapping.
+6. Define the exact mapping from an observed ASCEND instance to an IDAS vector index, including algebraic variables, and return a clear status for observations that do not have a direct mapping.

+   - Status: implemented for direct state observations by matching the observed instance pointer against `var_instance(integ->y[i])` and copying `sens_y[j][i]` into the row-major observation-sensitivity matrix.
+   - Status: observations without a direct state-vector mapping are filled with `NaN` in the current matrix.
+   - Remaining: extend the mapping to algebraic DAE-vector entries where appropriate, and replace implicit `NaN` status with a more explicit per-observation availability/status API if users need to distinguish unsupported observations from numerical `NaN`.

-7. Remaining issue before prototyping: decide how the IDAS `p` array is kept synchronized with ASCEND parameter instances during IDAS internal difference-quotient residual calls.
+7. Keep the IDAS `p` array synchronized with ASCEND parameter instances during IDAS internal difference-quotient residual calls.
 Without this, `IDASetSensParams` can hold the right numeric values but perturbing them will not necessarily change ASCEND residual evaluations.

+   - Status: implemented via the parameter-value bridge. `IntegratorIdaData` stores `sens_p`, `sens_p_nominal`, `sens_pbar`, and `sens_plist`.
+   - Status: the residual callback calls `integrator_ida_sens_sync` before `integrator_set_t`, `integrator_set_y`, `integrator_set_ydot`, and
+     `relman_eval`, copying current `sens_p[i]` values into the selected ASCEND parameter instances.
+   - Status: nominal parameter values are restored after `IDASolve` and after sensitivity recording so reporters and user code do not see temporary IDAS finite-difference perturbations.
+   - Remaining: event/restart handling is still intentionally unsupported for sensitivities, so this synchronization has only been validated for smooth, non-event integrations.

 # References